ballerina-platform/ballerina-dev-website/swan-lake/integration-tools/health-tool.md

 The cloned directory includes the artifacts below that will be required to try out this example (Ballerina project and the FHIR specification files).

-- The [`/ig-carinbb/definitions`](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/package-generation/ig-carinbb/definitions) directory: includes the definition files of the FHIR specification.
+- The [`ig-carinbb/definitions`](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/package-generation/ig-carinbb/definitions) directory: includes the definition files of the FHIR specification.
-- The [`carinbb-patient-service`](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/package-generation/carinbb-patient-service) directory: includes the Ballerina project containing the Ballerina project with the artifacts (i.e., the `Ballerina.toml`, `Dependencies.toml`, and `service.bal` files) to be executed.
+- The [`carinbb-patient-service`](https://github.com/ballerina-guides/healthcare-samples/tree/main/working-with-health-tool/package-generation/carinbb-patient-service) directory: includes the Ballerina project containing the artifacts (i.e., the `Ballerina.toml`, `Dependencies.toml`, and `service.bal` files) to be executed.

 #### Generate the package